jnunyez/synchronization/README.md

 ```

 ## Wrap-up <a name="conclusion"></a>
 This post provided a detailed walk through of the installation, operation and un-installation of the recently released [certified Silicom Time Sync Operator][4] for 5G synchronization in O-RAN deployments.
 By taking care of low-level hardware, this Operator does a really good job abstracting details of managing both the Hardware NIC and PTP/SyncE Software Synchronization protocols, so that the OpenShift Container Platform administrator does not have to be an expert in 5G synchronization and O-RAN.
 In future posts, we will focus on more complex and dynamic synchronization PTP topology setups, including Boundary Clocks (BC) and Ordinary Clocks (OC) ports.
-The Silicom Time Sync Operator can be used to self-manage more complex Timing Synchronization topologies including T-GM, T-BC, and T-TSC (more information on those modes will be included in following posts).

 ## Acknowledgements